jo/sync-tank/migrations.md

 From this point on the app knows how to proceed.
 Using the adapter, it can treat older documents just as if they were new ones.

 Adapters have their own issues, though.
 Who would have thought!
-First of all, if we update documents once we *read* them, we might encounter massive amounts of duplicates in the system.
+First of all, if we update documents once we *read* them, we might encounter massive amounts of conflicts throughout the system.
 This is because there can be multiple clients that read documents at the same time, e.g. when they display lists of todos on different devices.
 But if new versions of documents are created in several places at the same time this creates conflicts when the updates get replicated across the system.

 To avoid those conflicts old documents that are read through adapters should only be changed in the database when their content changes, in other words: the actual migration should happen *on write*.
 But even then we could get into trouble if an updated client starts migrating documents while there is still an older client that depends on the older documents.
 We seem to have gotten nowhere so far, only that we now have to maintain a potentially large number of adapters between who knows how many different versions of the data schema that work on different clients, so they will probably have to be written in different languages.